Bolnisi: Religion and Cultural Heritage

 Bolnisi has long been the seat of a bishop or archbishop, and is the home of the oldest dated Christian structure in Georgia.
 It is known as Bolnisi Sioni (Sioni being Georgian for Zion and a designation used by many of their churches).
 This three-nave basilica church dates to the 5th century AD and features some pagan elements in its stonework.
 The original roof is missing but has been replaced with a modern covering.

 A dedication Bolnisi inscriptions from the Bolnisi church, carved in the late 5th century, is one of the oldest dated specimens of Georgian writing.
 It mentions Bishop David of Bolnisi and two Sassanid kings Peroz I and Kavadh I.

 There are still remnants of the German past in Bolnisi.
 A small graveyard and plaque acknowledges the German influence in the village.
 A small street called Mill Street has evidence of 19th-century German architecture and a few signs in the German language that date from the early 20th century.

 The Bolnisi Museum, opened in 2020, showcases some findings from the nearby Dmanisi archaeological site, which is on the tentative list of UNESCO World Heritage sites, for the "richest and most complete collection of indisputable early Homo remains outside of Africa".
 Starting with these Dmanisi hominins, the exhibit also covers the Sakdrisi goldmine and contains a room on the German settlers, across four halls.
 The museum building was designed by Gaga Kiknadze.
 The concept of the exhibition was developed by Lina López.
 The Bolnisi Museum was nominated for the European Museum of the Year Awards in 2021.

 Sport

 Whilst a German colony within the Russian Empire, Bolnisi had cycling, gymnast, and football teams in the 19th century.

 Sioni Bolnisi, a football club founded in 1936, play at the Tamaz Stepania Stadium, named after local footballer Tamaz Stepania; they were league champions once in 2006.

+Rugby Club Kochebi Bolnisi is a semi-professional Rugby Union team which currently plays in the top tier league in Georgia, the Didi 10.

+Geography

+Bolnisi is located in the middle of the Mashavera river, 64 km from the capital of Tbilisi and 550 m above sea level.
+The highest recorded temperature was 40.2 C on 31 July 2011, while the loowest recorded temperature was -14.8 C on 8 January 2008.
+There is a railway station on the Marneuli-Kazreti line in Bolnisi.